Simple and cost free tips and ideas for playing outdoors with the kids this midwinter.

 Go for a Christmas wander…

 Most years, we only see lights and decorations in flats and houses near to us as we rush past on the way somewhere.
 But why not go for a walk at dusk or early evening just to look at the beautiful things people have put up?
 Maybe take a different route each time and see what you can spot.
-Last year it felt like there was extra special effort, in the midst of huge restrictions, a bit like the rainbow movement.
-How will it be this year?
+What will be special this year?

 These are a more community organised version of the above, where residents in a street or block of flats have decided to light their windows in a special way to passers-by and promote the trail to the whole community.
 See the St Alban’s Festive Trail organised by residents, Living Advent Calendars like this one in Cambridge last year or browse other ideas on the Window Wanderland website.
 If you’re lucky, you might have one near you to visit.
 Or it could give you ideas for other things to do over the holidays.